StevenBlack/intl/readme.md

 <table>
 <tbody>
 <tr>
-<td><strong>These "AS nCodePage" elements recur in many of the topics below, and they are listed here just once.
-Keep these factors in mind.</strong></td>
+<td>**These "AS nCodePage" elements recur in many of the topics below, and they are listed here just once.
+Keep these factors in mind.**</td>
 <td><ul>
 <li>
 <p>Wherever you see nCodePage in a command description, you can use GETCP()to display the Code Page dialog box, allowing you to specify a code page for the imported table or file.</p>